-Outback Spectacular is a fantastic place to visit for the whole family to enjoy a captivating journey to the high country with a dinner and show package that features Australian animals, stunning effects, songs and bush tucker.
+Outback Spectacular is a fantastic place to visit for the whole family.
+Enjoy a captivating journey to the high country with a dinner and show package that features Australian animals, stunning effects, songs and bush tucker.
 This is the perfect experience for families wondering what to do in Gold Coast with kids for a real Australiana experience.

-Included in the show and dinner ticket is a 3 course meal, beer, wine and soft drink throughout the show, bush billy tea and an Australian Outback Stockman’s hat.
+Included in the show and dinner ticket is a three-course meal, beer, wine and soft drink throughout the show, bush billy tea and an Australian Outback Stockman’s hat.

 Outback Spectacular is located between Movie World and Wet’n’Wild at Oxenford on the Gold Coast.